Skip to main content

 Webhook Log

-The webhook log will display the below information:
+The webhook log displays the following information:

 • Event ID is a unique identifier linked to each webhook event, allowing for tracking and searching of specific events within the Webhook Logs page by searching by the event ID.